icnocop/specbind-wiki/Verifying-Steps.md

 * Boolean
 * String (default)

+Note that for numeric types, the presence of a decimal point will trigger the presence as a double.
+If there is no decimal point, then the number will be treated as an integer.

 Using those data types, the following rules come with the framework for analysis:

 | Rule | Description |